 If you can't reach a solution with your lender, there are other options.
 You can, for example, try a "short sale," which allows you to sell your house for whatever amount you can get, and use the proceeds to pay your mortgage.
 If the house sells for less than you owe, the bank will receive the proceeds of the sale, and the rest of the debt will be forgiven.
 There is also the option of a "short refinance," which forgives a substantial portion of your mortgage debt, and refinances the rest.

 How Can A Dinuba, California Attorney Help?

-If you are facing foreclosure, a good Dinuba, California real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Dinuba, California real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.